Important

 exp_manager.checkpoint_callback_params.always_save_nemo=False

-Next, you can launch Tensorboard to monitor training like so:
+Next, you can launch Tensorboard to monitor training, as follows:

 tensorboard --logdir nemo_experiments --bind_all